Makktu/StarDrifter-2025/README.md

 ### Sun 2 Feb 2025
 Happy Groundhog Day
+Created a single unified pickup spawner that randomly spawns the 5x types Worked on game logic related to this i.e. how soon (or if) another pickup appears after one is picked up - this still needs a lot of work and a lot of balancing with the rest of the game.

+### Mon 3 Feb 2024
 Swarmer spawn rates (game balance consideration) (Decide what the game is - fast & reaction-based or slower & more thoughtful?)
 Game balance considerations